 The University of Michigan Training Program in Ethical, Legal, and Social Implications (ELSI) Research, funded by the National Institutes of Health (NIH), seeks to prepare the next generation of pre- and post-doctoral scholars for success as innovative and impactful investigators.

-Interested in taking a genetics, ethics, or ELSI course led by Dr. Scott Roberts?
+Are you interested in taking a genetics, ethics, or ELSI course led by Dr. Scott Roberts?
 Find out which classes are being taught this academic year!

-The Michigan Alzheimer’s Disease Research Center (MADRC) offers one, paid summer internship for qualified School of Public Health graduate students interested in developing innovative means of education, outreach, and recruitment to advance research and practice in Alzheimer’s disease and other related dementias.
+The Michigan Alzheimer’s Disease Research Center (MADRC) offers one paid summer internship for qualified School of Public Health graduate students interested in developing innovative means of education, outreach, and recruitment to advance research and practice in Alzheimer’s disease and other related dementias.

-Apply for the opportunity to graduate with a certificate in Public Health Genetics to gain base knowledge and skills to enable you to work as a public health professional in this important new field!
+Apply for the opportunity to graduate with a certificate in Public Health Genetics to gain base knowledge and skills to enable you to work as a public health professional in this important new field.

-Find out how you can contribute to the Coalition’s vision to make Michigan a dementia capable state!
+Find out how you can contribute to the Coalition’s vision to make Michigan a dementia-capable state.